ksarith/Astroid-miner/vision-philosophy/self-evolving-ai.md

 # Self-Evolving AI — Leviathan Swarm

+The following constraints derive directly from the Ethical Hierarchy Block defined below.
 Self-evolving AI is one of the most powerful — and most dangerous — capabilities we are considering.

 In deep space, conditions are unpredictable: asteroid compositions vary wildly, radiation storms disrupt sensors, resource scarcity forces trade-offs, unknown phenomena appear.
 A static AI would fail; an adaptive one could thrive.